4 things to do if you’ve been bonvoyed

 Have you been Bonvoyed by Marriott lately?
 How were you able to get your issues resolved?

-25 responses to “4 things to do if you’ve been bonvoyed”
+25 thoughts on “4 things to do if you’ve been bonvoyed”

 Hilton is a great alternative, as you say.
 Grabbed their card while the bonus offer was inflated and started using it as my everyday card.
 I already had Gold through Amex Plat.
 Maybe in the future I’ll consider getting the card that comes with Diamon status.